mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 If you are experiencing persistent ear discomfort or pain, take it seriously and see a doctor before getting back in the water.
 Your ears are not worth rushing.

 In Mozambique, I got an ear infection that took me out of the water for 14 days and needed antibiotics to heal.
-It was unpleasant and a dissapointment to be stuck on land for 2 weeks, but it was important to be fully healed before getting back in the water.
+It was unpleasant and a disappointment to be stuck on land for 2 weeks, but it was important to be fully healed before getting back in the water.

 ---